 Dr. Nhat-Tu Le earned Bachelor and Master of Science degrees in microbiology from the University of Science in Ho Chi Minh City, Vietnam.
 In 2008 she completed her PhD, also in microbiology, at Sungkyungkwan University College of Pharmacy in South Korea.
 The focus of her PhD training was to understand the roles of the Streptococcus pneumoniae heat shock protein ClpL in pneumococcal adherence to host cells.
 Her first study was published in 2007, describing the effects of Streptococcus pneumoniae heat shock protein ClpL (Caseinolytic protease L) in pathogenesis and translocation of virulence factors.
-Dr. Le’s postdoctoral training was under the guidance of Dr. Jun-ichi Abe at the University of Rochester studying the role of endothelial p90RSK-ERK5 complex in the heart and the vessel.
+Dr. Le’s postdoctoral training focused on the role of endothelial p90RSK-ERK5 complex in the heart and the vessel.
 Before joining Houston Methodist in July of 2017, Dr. Le was an assistant professor at MD Anderson Cancer Center since 2014.